Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Volumes-API.md

 # Volume Scripting API

 In the High Definition Render Pipeline (HDRP), [Volumes](Volumes.md) control environment settings in a scene.
 To give you control over Volumes at runtime, HDRP provides API that you can use to create, access, and edit Volumes via C# scripting.
 This page describes how to use the scripting API and provides examples to help you get started.
+You may notice that Volume Overrides, such as [Fog](Override-Fog.md), actually inherit from the VolumeComponent class.
+The documentation calls these Volume Overrides and not Volume Components to be consistent with the user interface and to avoid confusion with the [Volume](Volumes.md) component.

 ## Modifying an existing Volume

 Volumes store their [Volume Overrides](Volume-Components.md) in a [Volume Profile](Volume-Profile.md).
-So, to modify the properties of a Volume Override, such as [Fog](Override-Fog.md),  you need to first retrieve the Volume Profile.
+So, to modify the properties of a Volume Override,  you need to first retrieve the Volume Profile.
 There are two ways to do this:

 ### Shared Volume Profile access